microsoft/msticpy/docs/source/data_acquisition/IPWhois.rst

     '157.59.0.0/16',
     ...

-It is also possible to search of ASNs based on the AS Name.
+It is also possible to search ASNs based on the AS Name.
 For example, you can search for "Microsoft" to see a list of all ASNs that are associated with Microsoft with `get_asns_from_name`.

 .. code:: ipython3